 2. Research whether the at-fault driver has any assets or excess liability policies that may apply.

-3. Identify whether there are any other potential defendants.
+3. Identify whether there are any other potential defendants that can be held responsible for the car wreck.

 In some instances, the at-fault driver is not the only negligent party.
-For example, she may have been "overserved" at a bar before getting on the roadway.
+For example, she may have been "overserved" at a bar before causing the car wreck.
 Likewise, the driver may have been "on the clock" for a company at the time of the accident.
 In this latter case, you may be able to reach the company's insurance policy.

 4. Request that your medical bills and health insurance liens be reduced.